Aaru1996/Aaru1996/README.md

 <!----------------------------------- About Section ------------------------------------>

 <h3>
-  A creative full stack developer with problem solving skills and specializing in MERN stack.
-Having 11 months of experience in web development as a Product Support Engineer.
-Always eager to learn new technologies to enhance my skills and bring value to the organization.
+  Motivated and detail-oriented Front-End Developer with 11 months of hands-on experience in developing dynamic and responsive web applications using React.js.
+Proficient in JavaScript, HTML, and CSS, with a strong understanding of modern front-end development tools and workflows.
+Seeking to leverage my expertise in a challenging role to contribute to innovative projects and drive user-centric solutions
 </h3>

 <br>